top of page

 If you're ready to take action, use the button below to go directly to all active alerts.

-FSC Executive Director Ryan Smart will take us through a deep-dive of springs-related issues we fought hard on this Session, including protecting our access to the Courts, keeping trash out of our waterways, and advocating for increased funding for springs restoration and land conservation.
+FSC Executive Director Ryan Smart took us through a deep-dive of springs-related issues we fought hard on in the 2024 Session, including protecting our access to the Courts, keeping trash out of our waterways, and advocating for increased funding for springs restoration and land conservation.

 The livestream is now available to watch on the Florida Springs Council's YouTube and Facebook.